wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

 a fully *dockerized* development or proof-of-concept Hyperledger Fabric environment.

-The procedures in this guide are tailored for Red Hat Enterprise Edition (RHEL) 7.x.
+The procedures in this guide are tailored for Ubuntu.
 Due to the ongoing development activity within the Hyperledger project, there is a chance that portions of this document may become obsolete or out of date.

 For more information about the Hyperledger Fabric project, see